 - The annualized failure rate is computed as follows: ((Failures)/(Drive Days/365)) * 100.
-Therefore consider the number of “Failures” and “Drive Days” before reaching any conclusions about the failure rate.
+Therefore consider the number of failures and drive days before reaching any conclusions about the failure rate.

-Later in this post we’ll review the cumulative statistics for all of our drives over time, but first let’s take a look at the new drives on the block.
+Later in this post, we’ll review the cumulative statistics for all of our drives over time, but first, let’s take a look at the new drives on the block.

 For the last year or so we kept saying we were going to deploy 8TB drives in quantity.
 We did deploy 45 8TB HGST drives, but deploying these drives en masse did not make economic sense for us.
 Over the past quarter, 8TB drives from Seagate became available at a reasonable price, so we purchased and deployed over 2,700 in Q2 with more to come in Q3.
-All of these drives were deployed in Backblaze Vaults with each vault using 900 drives, that’s 45 drives in each of the 20 Storage Pods that form a Backblaze Vault.
+All of these drives were deployed in Backblaze Vaults with each Vault using 900 drives, that’s 45 drives in each of the 20 Storage Pods that form a Backblaze Vault.

-Hard Drive Migration—85 Pods to 1 Vault
+Hard Drive Migration—85 Pods to One Vault

 One of the reasons that we made the move to 8TB drives was to optimize storage density.
-We’ve done data migrations before, for example, from 1TB pods to 3TB and 4TB pods.
+We’ve done data migrations before, for example, from 1TB Pods to 3TB and 4TB Pods.
 These migrations were done one or two Storage Pods at a time.
-It was time to “up our game.”
+It was time to up our game.
 We decided to migrate from individual Storage Pods filled with HGST 2TB drives, average age 64 months, to a Backblaze Vault filled with 900 8TB drives.

 We identified and tagged 85 individual Storage Pods to migrate from.
 Yes, 85.
 The total amount of data to be migrated was about 6.5PB.
-It was a bit sad to see the 2TB HGST drives go as they have been really good over the years, but getting 4 times as much data into the same space was just too hard to resist.
+It was a bit sad to see the 2TB HGST drives go as they have been really good over the years, but getting four times as much data into the same space was just too hard to resist.

 The first step is to stop all data writes on the donor HGST 2TB Storage Pods.
 We then kicked off the migration by starting with 10 Storage Pods.
-We then added 10 to 20 donor pods to the migration every few hours until we got to 85 pods.
-The migration process is purposely slow as we want to ensure that we can still quickly read files from the 85 donor pods so that data restores are not impacted.
-The process is to copy a given RAID-array from a Storage Pod to a specific “Tome” in a Backblaze Vault.
+We then added 10 to 20 donor Pods to the migration every few hours until we got to 85 Pods.
+The migration process is purposely slow as we want to ensure that we can still quickly read files from the 85 donor Pods so that data restores are not impacted.
+The process is to copy a given RAID-array from a Storage Pod to a specific Tome in a Backblaze Vault.
 Once all the data in a given RAID-array has been copied to a Tome, we move on to the next RAID-array awaiting migration and continue the process.
 This happens in parallel across the 45 Tomes in a Backblaze Vault.

 We’re about 50% of the way through the migration with little trouble.
 We did have a Storage Pod in the Backblaze Vault go down.
-That didn’t stop the migration, as vaults are designed to continue to operate under such conditions, but more on that in another post.
+That didn’t stop the migration, as Vaults are designed to continue to operate under such conditions, but more on that in another post.

-250 Petabytes of data stored
+250 Petabytes of Data Stored

 Recently we took a look at the growth of data and the future of cloud storage.
-Given the explosive growth in data as a whole it’s not surprising that Backblaze added another 50PB of customer data over the last 2 quarters and that by mid-June we had passed the 250 Petabyte mark in total data stored.
+Given the explosive growth in data as a whole, it’s not surprising that Backblaze added another 50PB of customer data over the last two quarters and that by mid-June we had passed the 250PB mark in total data stored.
 You can see our data storage growth below:

-Back in December 2015, we crossed over the 200 Petabyte mark and at that time predicted we would cross 250PB in early Q3 2016.
-So we’re a few weeks early.
+Back in December 2015, we crossed over the 200PB mark and at that time predicted we would cross 250PB in early Q3 2016.
+So, we’re a few weeks early.
 We also predicted we would cross 300PB in late 2016.
-Given how much data we are adding with B2, it will probably be sooner, we’ll see.
+Given how much data we are adding with Backblaze B2, it will probably be sooner; we’ll see.

-In the table below we’ve computed the annualized drive failure rate for each drive model.
+In the table below, we’ve computed the annualized drive failure rate for each drive model.
 This is based on data from April 2013 through June 2016.